legraphista/node-server-screenshot/README.md

             * `{id: String}`
             * `{className: String}`
             * `{jQuery: String}` - Note!
 JQuery must be embeded in the page already
-* Callback: `Function` with an optional error argument
+* Callback: `Function` with an optional error argument, and an optional PNG buffer argument.

 #### Example:
 ```javascript